 High A1c levels mean your diabetes isn’t controlled very well.
 That can increase your risk for complications, so you may need to be screened for kidney damage, nerve damage, eye damage, and heart disease.
 Additionally, according to the American Diabetes Association, diabetes is the seventh-leading cause of death in the United States.
 “It’s worth mentioning that the top six causes of death are all influenced and/or worsened by diabetes, too,” Dr. Bridenstine said.

 Got more questions?
 Whether you’re at risk for developing diabetes or already have it, discuss with your doctor if an A1c test is right for you.
 To find a doctor in your area, visit bannerhealth.com.
+To evaluate your risk for diabetes, take our free diabetes risk assessment.

 You may also like: